cosmosgame/save-the-world/content/the-dream/overview.md

 #### Step fully into the pain

 I start to breathe into the pain.
 Letting it be.
-I stop fighting it and I start to embrace it.
+I stop fighting it and I start to accept it.
 This is important.
 I need to pay attention to this.
 Once I get past the shock of it, I notice that pain always brings a gift with it -- the energy to change.
 We make our biggest shifts when we are in great pain.
 It takes something like that to make us leap to something new.
 If the right kind of support is there we can use this pain as a path of transformation.
 No guarantees on this one sadly, but there is a beauty and joy that can shine out through the cracks of the deepest suffering.
 And that light illuminates the path that we ultimately need to follow.
 The pain provides the energy and courage for us to start.

 And then I notice something different this time.
 As I sit with this immense, vast pain I realize that I am at least as big as this pain because I also am immense and vast.
 How can I not be?
 I am one with all.
 Time to own that.
 I no longer need to hide away -- I am big enough to contain all of this.